mpavsic/instructsi/_pages/instruct-eric.md

 # About Instruct-ERIC

 **[Instruct-ERIC](https://instruct-eric.org) is a member of the family of ERICs** - [European Research Infrastructure Consortia](https://research-and-innovation.ec.europa.eu/strategy/strategy-2020-2024/our-digital-future/european-research-infrastructures/eric_en) aimed at establishing and operating research infrastructure on a non-economic basis.
-It formally established on July 4, 2017. **Instruct-ERIC's primary objective** revolves around fostering innovation in the field of biomedical science and granting users access to advanced technologies and methodologies in structural biology:
+It was formally established on July 4, 2017. **Instruct-ERIC's primary objective** revolves around fostering innovation in the field of biomedical science and granting users access to advanced technologies and methodologies in structural biology:
 - **Advancement of Integrative Structural Cell Biology**: Facilitating progress in the field of structural cell biology by integrating diverse methodologies and approaches.
 - **Enhanced Accessibility to European Structural Biology Facilities**: Providing managed access to cutting-edge European structural biology facilities and specialized expertise for researchers.
 - **Promotion of Instruct Technology**: Furthering the development and utilization of the Instruct technology to empower advancements in structural biology research.
 - **Training Provision in Integrative Techniques**: Offering comprehensive training programs to equip researchers with integrative techniques crucial for breakthroughs in structural biology.

 Operating with a steadfast commitment to principles, Instruct-ERIC prioritizes scientific excellence in its service provision and research support, while ensuring that transparency, equality, and legality remain fundamental aspects of its operational framework.
-Both academic and industry researchers worldwide can avail themselves of the comprehensive resources of Instruct, including its infrastructure, expertise, and methods.
-Researchers hailing from Instruct member countries are eligible to seek funding support for their projects.
+Both academic and industry researchers worldwide can avail themselves of the comprehensive resources of Instruct, including its infrastructure, expertise, and methods. **Researchers from Instruct member countries are eligible to seek funding support for their projects.**

 ## Members